SwissBorg/galactica-kyc-guardian/readme.md

 To run this project, you need to have the following secrets passed to the application via environment variables:

+- `BLOCKCHAIN_NODE`: URL of the blockchain node, if it is not the public one
 - `CONFIG_PATH`: Path to the config file
 - `PRIVATE_KEY`: ECDSA private key for blockchain interactions
 - `SIGNING_KEY`: EdDSA private key for ZK certificate signing